FoxLee/fox-4e-styling/README.md

 * Auto-generated MM3 style power summary.
 No need to write your own summary, add extra info to headers or target lines, or any of that stuff.
 Just get the data right, and your summary should look perfect!

 **Tips for Use**
 * Power icons are not included because of dubious legality; the icon displayed is the image you set for the power.
 But if you use a light-coloured SVG for the power icon (recommended because it looks better on the chat card), it will turn black in the sheet summary.
-This only works for SVG files—oher files will be unchanged.
+This only works for SVG files—other files will be unchanged.
 * Skills entry on the Main tab lists any skill which has a "base" value set, has any bonuses active, or has a total bonus higher than the corresponding raw ability check (configured on the "Manage" tab). **Exception:** Perception will never appear here since it's always in the header.
 * Resistances/Immunities/Vulnerabilities entries in the header will show any damage type with a final value not equal to 0, or with "immunity" checked (configured on the "Manage" tab).
 * Elite and Solo monsters will display Action Points and Saving Throws in the header.
 For everybody else, you can find them in the "Manage" tab if you need them.